immsrini/al-folio/_pages/about.md

 Outside of CS/ML, I have a keen interest in studying the structure of societies, select biographies, structures of economies, and south-Indian classical music.
 I'm a student/practitioner of Sanatana dharma.
 I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.
 I enjoy tech - anything that can be powered on and programmed.

+I enjoy & follow many sporting activities.
+Growing up, I had great exposure to tennis, cricket, and chess.
+I stopped following cricket after Rahul Dravid retired except for that occasional game.
+I'm a huge Federer fan and can't get enough of the inside-out forehand.
+I continue to learn and play chess (mainly because it is another tab in my browser!).
+I almost always play e4-e5.

 I used to live in (still) beautiful and original part of Bangalore closer to CTR’s benne dose and Veena store’s idli chutney before moving to Toronto.
 Being from the south, I love my filter kaapi (yes, Kaapi!) and can be brided with a good one.

 <!---